Illustration of a person navigating at a wayfinding sign

 Why become a trustee?

-It is estimated that almost half of all charities are looking for trustees at any time, so you will be filling a vital role in the voluntary sector.
+If you have been thinking about becoming a trustee, we'd encourage you to give it a go.
+Your skills and experience are of value - it is estimated that almost half of all charities are looking for trustees at any time, so you will be filling a vital role in the voluntary sector.
+Read more about the voluntary sector here.

-Being a trustee offers the opportunity for professional development.
-It can let you gain experience of strategy and leadership, and boost your CV.
-It will give you experience of being a non-executive director, such as setting a strategic vision, influencing and negotiation, and managing risk.
+Trusteeship can help you gain experience of strategy and leadership, and boost your CV.
+It will give you experience of setting a strategic vision, influencing and negotiation, and managing risk.
 If you already have significant experience in these areas, it can be stimulating to use it in a different and potentially challenging context.
 Trustees often say that being a board member has been one the richest sources of learning in their professional lives.

 As a trustee, you are part of a team and will have the opportunity to apply your unique skills and experience while learning from others.
 Working closely with a passionate team of people who have different perspectives is often one of the most enjoyable aspects of the role.